 Closed low flow drainage system includes lake formation, gravity drains, rising main, underground water tanks and pumping stations.
-The permanent drainage system installation at Holes 5 & 7 was mostly completed.
-The drainage system will be installed once the land formation complete.
-Lake formation at 1D, Hole 4 and Hole 10 was in progress.
-The construction of gravity drain from Lake 1D to existing reservoir was in progress.
-Underground water tanks at Holes 2, 4, 10 and 11 were in progress.
+The construction of gravity drain from Lake 1D to existing reservoir was in progress and expected to be completed near the end of the next reporting month (January 2007).
+The construction of the closed low flow drainage is in progress.

 The floating pontoon was located and operated at the designated location according to Environmental Permit (EP).
 Concrete batching plant has been in operation.
-For the desalination plant, no dredging work for the desalination plant intake and outfall pipelines was carried out but only land formation work.